 Do you find yourself getting frustrated with your inability to grow your practice?
 Or maybe you’re struggling with feeling overwhelmed because you’re juggling too many balls and can’t seem to be able to delegate.
-If this is you, then there’s a good chance you’re a perfectionist and in striving for perfectionism, your productivity, and those that work for you is being negatively impacted.
+If this is you, then there’s a good chance you’re a perfectionist and in striving for perfectionism, your productivity, and those that work for you are being negatively impacted.

 The 3 Major Problems with Perfectionism in a Health Practice